MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-cognitive-services-with-synapseml.md

 ---
-title: How to use Cognitive Services with SynapseML in Microsoft Fabric
+title: Use Cognitive Services with SynapseML in Microsoft Fabric
 description: Enrich your data with artificial intelligence (AI) in Azure Synapse Analytics using pretrained models from Azure Cognitive Services. ms.topic: how-to ms.custom: build-2023